This post was updated in February 2020

 That being said, in most states employees can very easily get fired for activities they do outside of work.
-Here’s an example of a situation where this might occur: Given the political climate, a Twitter account released a statement that they were planning on revealing the identities of people who marched in favor of white nationalism with the hope that their employers would take direct action against them.
+For example: Given the political climate, a Twitter account released a statement that they were planning on revealing the identities of people who marched in favor of white nationalism with the hope that their employers would take direct action against them.
 Ultimately, it is up to the employers on whether they fire the employees, but it is within their power.

 Virtually every company has a detailed list of company policies established in order to set standards about how employees should behave.
 This offers some protection to employers so they can justify the termination of an employee if they come back at them with a complaint from OSHA.
 Even still, it’s important for employers to consider all laws and policies that protect the employee.
 HR professionals should handle these situations on a case-by-case basis because of all the variables that can come into effect.

 Having universal policies that govern all “questionable” off-duty behaviors is impractical and could be perceived as micromanagement by employees.
 The Society for Human Resource Management (SHRM) suggests HR professionals ask two questions when deciding whether to terminate employees for off-duty behavior:

 Are there any special legal factors at issue in this case?

 What effect, if any, does the off-duty behavior have on the employee’s job performance, the workplace or the company’s image?